CBD is everywhere lately — in skin care, coffee and even pet treats. But is it really all it's hyped up to be?

 You're probably already familiar with tetrahydrocannabinol, or THC, which is another compound found in the cannabis plant and its main psychoactive component.
 But unlike THC, CBD is not psychoactive.
 In other words, it's not what gets you stoned.
 It's also different from medical marijuana, which has been shown to reduce pain.

 What does it do?

-"It's put under the same umbrella as THC," Yasmin Hurd, a neuroscientist at Mount Sinai Hospital in New York City, told TODAY.
-Hurd's research suggests CBD can positively affect opiate addicts.
+"I do believe that cannabidiol has potential, absolutely," Dr. Yasmin Hurd, a neuroscientist at Mount Sinai Hospital in New York City, told TODAY.
+Hurd's research suggests CBD can may have positive effects on opioid addicts.

-"I do believe that cannabidiol has potential, absolutely," she added.
-"But you need studies to really be able to give us knowledge about how much CBD each day someone should take for their particular illness, and how it might interact with other medications they take.
-That's what you get with a clinical trial."
+"But you need studies to really be able to give us knowledge about how much CBD each day someone should take for their particular illness, and how it might interact with other medications they take," she said.
+"That's what you get with a clinical trial."

 How do you use CBD?

 Most of the products claim to ease pain and anxiety.
 But whether or not these products actually contain the amount of CBD they advertise is up for debate, since they're not approved by the FDA.

-Is CBD safe ... or even legal?
+Is CBD safe — or even legal?

 The law depends on where you live, and whether the CBD comes from hemp or marijuana.
 The Farm Bill of 2018 legalized hemp.
 Marijuana is trickier because the federal government still considers it an illegal drug, although states have their own swiftly changing laws.
 Some states have legalized recreational use of marijuana, while others have legalized medical marijuana.
 Still others have introduced CBD-specific legislation.